The International Registry of Porto-Systemic Shunts (IRCPSS)

 The IRCPSS is a private medical database helping health professionals develop a better understanding of Congenital Porto-Systemic Shunts (CPSS).

-IRCPSS is an international initiative, with more than 200 specialists around 24 countries.
+IRCPSS is an international initiative, with more than 200 experts and specialists around 24 countries.

 The aim of this website is to promote the IRCPSS and to provide ressources for a wide audience, from patients to health professional.